memorius/policy-auction/README-datastructures.txt

 - Featured policies on front page.

-- "Report this" feature.
-For policies; for comments; maybe also tags?
+- "Report this" feature:
+  - For policies
+  - For comments
+  - For tags
+  - For login and registration problems
+  These can all work the same way - write a timestamped record, send an email to moderators/admins list.

 - Policy pages need to show current ranking (within the 3-day window), neighbouring policies in the ranking, and difference from the one above and below - .g.
 "N votes needed to beat <nearest policy>".
   The info is there in policy_ranking_current[<int>"-day"], just need operations for it.
 Which objects do these belong to?